mahamkhawar/DH110-22F-Demo/assignment03/README.md

 ### Step 3  Pick an qualitative research method
 Methods:
-- I decided to use the method of an interview
+- I decided to use the method of an individual interview that would include overt observation of the participant.

 ### Step 4 Plan the details
-Link to script:
+Contextual Inquiry Guide

 ### Step 5 Conduct the research
+Contextual Inquiry Guide with transcriptions

 ### Step 6 Organize/Documentation
 Reflection